jpbisciotti/anova/01-what-is-anova.md

 ANOVA is used to compare groups, which may involve:
 - Getting the difference between group means (i.e., effects)
 - Comparing specific groups or combinations of groups (i.e., contrasts)

+## How ANOVA works in a linear model setting

+ANOVA compares groups by partitioning the total variation in your data into parts:
+- *between-group variation* for how far each group's mean sits from the overall mean
+- *within-group variation* for how far each individual point sits from its own group's mean

+The split tells you whether group differences are noise or not.
+- Large between-group, small within-group → groups likely differ
+- Small between-group, large within-group → groups likely don't differ

+Even though variance-partitioning is specific to the linear-model setting, comparison of groups using effects and contrasts is portable across model families, .